emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 Another important thing that should be kept secure is a user's private key.
 In most cases, only Functional Call keys should be directly accessed from a client, and Full Access keys should be kept in a wallet.
 However, in some cases a Full Access key might have to be used directly (e.g. in case of server transaction signing scenarios).
 In such a case, it must be kept in a secure location and treated as a most sensitive secret, since its compromise might lead to a full account takeover.

-In general, before deploying an application to the Axion mainnet, it’s a good idea to conduct a full security audit.
+In general, before deploying an application to the Fermi mainnet, it’s a good idea to conduct a full security audit.

 ### Scalability and Availability

 Another concern is scalability and availability of a solution.
 There are a lot of ways to scale traditional servers, but how do we scale our blockchain and make sure it’s always available?

-Since blockchain is decentralized, it provides us with high-availability by design, and Axion provides a great scalability by employing Proof-of-Stake consensus and sharding.
+Since blockchain is decentralized, it provides us with high-availability by design, and Fermi provides a great scalability by employing Proof-of-Stake consensus and sharding.
 However, in order to interact with a network, we need an RPC Node.
-Axion maintains publicly available nodes for its networks (listed [here](https://rpc.mainnet.near.org/status)), but it doesn't provide any performance or availability guarantees for them.
+Fermi maintains publicly available nodes for its networks (listed [here](https://rpc.mainnet.near.org/status)), but it doesn't provide any performance or availability guarantees for them.
 So, in order to make sure our architecture is scalable and fault tolerant, we need to maintain our own cluster of RPC nodes, typically behind a load balancer.

 <div align="center">